Industrial Contracts Office

 Palo Alto, CA 94306

-Material Transfer Agreements (MTAs) continued to account for the largest number, with about 430 new MTAs for incoming materials, plus 65 MTAs for outgoing material.
+Among the other agreements that ICO finalized, Material Transfer Agreements (MTAs) continued to account for the largest number -- with about 480 new MTAs for incoming materials and 130 for outgoing materials.
+Another 54 agreements covered Stanford investigators sending out human tissues for research purposes.

-Other agreements included unfunded collaborations, data sharing agreements, equipment loans, non-disclosure and other research-related agreements.
+Other ICO agreements included more than 142 amendments to existing sponsored research agreements, plus unfunded collaborations, data-sharing agreements, equipment loans, plus non-disclosure and other research-related agreements.
+ICO also handles agreements for Industrial Affiliates Programs.